Meet The Board

 VP Social Programming

 Ari Kapelyan is a sophomore from northern New Jersey, studying electrical and computer engineering.
-Often, you can find Ari working in 104, probably on FPGA code for research.
+Most of the time, you can find Ari working in 104, probably on code for research.
 When he’s not working, you can probably find Ari at Noyes, participating in the latest Jews Getting Jacked™ challenge, or taking a nap on the deck.
-Almost always though, you can find Ari enjoying a caffeinated beverage/substance in the house.